abylaikhanm/abylaikhanm.github.io/_pages/about.md

 ## News

-> **October 2024**: Our team raised $150K in funding to build and launch OSPREY, Lehigh’s first Nanosatellite 🛰️.
+> October 2024: Our team raised $150K in funding to build and launch OSPREY, Lehigh’s first Nanosatellite 🛰️.

-> **September 2024**: Began working on the [Bio-Inspired Riverine Power Generation Project](https://engineering.lehigh.edu/meche/research/featured-projects/bio-inspired-riverine-power-generation) 🌊🔋.
+> September 2024: Began working on the [Bio-Inspired Riverine Power Generation Project](https://engineering.lehigh.edu/meche/research/featured-projects/bio-inspired-riverine-power-generation) 🌊🔋.

-> **August 2024**: Started a new position as MakerSpace Coordinator at Design Labs @ Lehigh University!
+> August 2024: Started a new position as MakerSpace Coordinator at Design Labs @ Lehigh University!

-> **August 2024**: Presented my work, ["Design and Implementation of a Dual-Axis Pitch and Heave Setup for Bio-Propulsion Studies"](https://drive.google.com/file/d/1w6wW3RTmR0EpDcipo0eHy4nWQiP7tt0C/view), at the Mountain Top Science Conference at Lehigh 🎤.
+> August 2024: Presented my work, ["Design and Implementation of a Dual-Axis Pitch and Heave Setup for Bio-Propulsion Studies"](https://drive.google.com/file/d/1w6wW3RTmR0EpDcipo0eHy4nWQiP7tt0C/view), at the Mountain Top Science Conference at Lehigh 🎤.

-> **July 2024**: Started working with [Aerotargets International](http://www.aerotargets.com/) ✈️.
+> July 2024: Started working with [Aerotargets International](http://www.aerotargets.com/) ✈️.

-> **May 2024**: Awarded the prestigious STEM-SI Scholarship to work as an Undergraduate Research Intern over the summer 🏅.
+> May 2024: Awarded the prestigious STEM-SI Scholarship to work as an Undergraduate Research Intern over the summer 🏅.

-> **April 2024**: Received the Michael Levin Advanced Technology Award for Best Technological Startup at Lehigh 🏆.
+> April 2024: Received the Michael Levin Advanced Technology Award for Best Technological Startup at Lehigh 🏆.

-> **December 2023**: Started a new position as Senior Teaching Assistant for Applied Engineering Computer Methods.
+> December 2023: Started a new position as Senior Teaching Assistant for Applied Engineering Computer Methods.

-> **December 2023**: Began research at the [Unsteady Flow Interactions Laboratory](https://wordpress.lehigh.edu/kwm213/) 🔬.
+> December 2023: Began research at the [Unsteady Flow Interactions Laboratory](https://wordpress.lehigh.edu/kwm213/) 🔬.

-> **November 2023**: Our team submitted the [first proposal](https://drive.google.com/file/d/1w6wW3RTmR0EpDcipo0eHy4nWQiP7tt0C/view) to the NASA CubeSat Launch Initiative Program to get funding and a spot on the SpaceX rocket to launch a satellite in space.
+> November 2023: Our team submitted the [first proposal](https://drive.google.com/file/d/1w6wW3RTmR0EpDcipo0eHy4nWQiP7tt0C/view) to the NASA CubeSat Launch Initiative Program to get funding and a spot on the SpaceX rocket to launch a satellite in space.

-> **August 2023**: Started my Bachelor of Science in Mechanical Engineering at Lehigh University 👨‍💻.
+> August 2023: Started my Bachelor of Science in Mechanical Engineering at Lehigh University 👨‍💻.

-> **June 2023**: Won a $5,000 grant and was recognized as a Top-3 SpaceTech Startup at the Central Asia Venture Forum 🚀.
+> June 2023: Won a $5,000 grant and was recognized as a Top-3 SpaceTech Startup at the Central Asia Venture Forum 🚀.

-> **May 2023**: Graduated from Nazarbayev Intellectual School of Physics and Mathematics in Kokshetau, Kazakhstan 🎓🇰🇿.
+> May 2023: Graduated from Nazarbayev Intellectual School of Physics and Mathematics in Kokshetau, Kazakhstan 🎓🇰🇿.